 Ripa, Liotta, Chung among New Jersey Hall of Fame honorees

-In this Wednesday, March 9, 2016, file photo, Connie Chung attends the 24th Annual "A Night at Sardi's" held at the Beverly Hilton Hotel in Beverly Hills, Calif.
-New Jersey's Hall of Fame honored its newest members including Camden County native Kelly Ripa, actor Ray Liotta of Newark and Middletown resident Chung on Sunday, May 7, 2017.
+In this Feb.
+26, 2017, file photo, Kelly Ripa arrives at the Oscars at the Dolby Theatre in Los Angeles.
+New Jersey's Hall of Fame honored its newest members including Camden County native Ripa, actor Ray Liotta of Newark and Middletown resident Connie Chung on Sunday, May 7, 2017.

 Add your comments below